 You can also assign someone else as your AL Registered Agent after you’ve started your LLC.
 There are a couple of ways to do this.

 Once you’ve chosen a new Registered Agent, complete the Change of Registered Agent of Registered Office by Entity form available on the AL SOS website.
 Once you’ve filled it out, mail it to the Secretary of State with a filing fee of $25 so they can update your records.

 When you use our Registered Agent service, we take care of all the form filling and filing for you.
 We’ll collect the pertinent information about your business, complete the form and send it to the AL SOS on your behalf.
 We’ll notify you when we officially become your Registered Agent.

 Alabama Registered Agent Search

-In some situations, you might want to know the name of the Registered Agent that represents another Alabama LLC.
-If you do, you can search the business database of the Alabama Secretary of State, which will often provide details of a specific business’s Registered Agent.
+In some situations, you may need to know the name of the Registered Agent that represents another LLC in Alabama.
+This information is available in the business database of the Alabama Secretary of State.

-If the AL Registered Agent isn’t available from the searchable business registry, contact the Alabama Secretary of State requesting the information.
+If the Registered Agent isn’t available in the database, you can request it through the Alabama Secretary of State.

-If you have an address in Alabama, you can choose to be the Registered Agent for your LLC.
-We don’t recommend this approach as there can be some drawbacks:
+If you have a physical address in Alabama, you can be the Registered Agent for your LLC.
+We don’t recommend this approach as there can be some negative consequences: